emre-h/TOGG-Case-Study/README.md

 ### 3-) Creating a VHAL

-Normally, this was not required within the case study, but a Linux character device driver was written to make it more realistic.
+Normally, this was not required within the case study, but a Linux device driver was written to make it more realistic.
 VHAL writes the data obtained from this driver to the speed data in the system.

-#### 3-a) Creating A Char Device Driver & Building The Emulator Kernel
+#### 3-a) Creating A Device Driver & Building The Emulator Kernel

 Building emulator kernel reference: https://source.android.com/docs/setup/build/building-kernels